 For those of you who are interested in some tutorials on how to work with HDF5 or netCDF files in R, consider checking out the following resources:

-- You can find a nice tutorial on working with HDF files in R, also using the pathfinder package here;
+- You can find an excellent tutorial on working with HDF files in R, also using the pathfinder package here;

 - An easily accessible tutorial for beginners on netCDF in R can be found on this page.